OpenEvalProject/evals/manuscripts/elife-77195/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01ej9dk98 Department of Microbiology and Immunology at the Peter Doherty Institute for Infection and Immunity, University of Melbourne Melbourne Australia
+1. Department of Microbiology and Immunology at the Peter Doherty Institute for Infection and Immunity, University of Melbourne Melbourne Australia ([ROR:01ej9dk98](https://ror.org/01ej9dk98))
-2. https://ror.org/05dbj6g52 Department of Infectious Diseases, Austin Health Heidelberg Australia
+2. Department of Infectious Diseases, Austin Health Heidelberg Australia ([ROR:05dbj6g52](https://ror.org/05dbj6g52))
-3. https://ror.org/005bvs909 Victorian Infectious Diseases Service, Royal Melbourne Hospital Melbourne Australia
+3. Victorian Infectious Diseases Service, Royal Melbourne Hospital Melbourne Australia ([ROR:005bvs909](https://ror.org/005bvs909))
-4. https://ror.org/01ej9dk98 Microbiological Diagnostic Unit Public Health Laboratory, The University of Melbourne at the Doherty Institute for Infection and Immunity Melbourne Australia
+4. Microbiological Diagnostic Unit Public Health Laboratory, The University of Melbourne at the Doherty Institute for Infection and Immunity Melbourne Australia ([ROR:01ej9dk98](https://ror.org/01ej9dk98))
-5. https://ror.org/0187t0j49 Department of Infectious Diseases, John Hunter Hospital Newcastle, New South Wales Australia
+5. Department of Infectious Diseases, John Hunter Hospital Newcastle, New South Wales Australia ([ROR:0187t0j49](https://ror.org/0187t0j49))
-6. https://ror.org/048zcaj52 Menzies School of Health Research, Charles Darwin University Casuarina, Northern Territory Australia
+6. Menzies School of Health Research, Charles Darwin University Casuarina, Northern Territory Australia ([ROR:048zcaj52](https://ror.org/048zcaj52))
-7. https://ror.org/01ej9dk98 Victorian Infectious Disease Service, Royal Melbourne Hospital, and University of Melbourne at the Peter Doherty Institute for Infection and Immunity Melbourne Australia
+7. Victorian Infectious Disease Service, Royal Melbourne Hospital, and University of Melbourne at the Peter Doherty Institute for Infection and Immunity Melbourne Australia ([ROR:01ej9dk98](https://ror.org/01ej9dk98))
 8. Nuffield Department of medicine Oxford United Kingdom
-9. https://ror.org/052gg0110 Big Data Institute, Nuffield Department of Population Health, Li Ka Shing Centre for Health Information and Discovery, Old Road Campus, University of Oxford Oxford United Kingdom
+9. Big Data Institute, Nuffield Department of Population Health, Li Ka Shing Centre for Health Information and Discovery, Old Road Campus, University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))

 † Corresponding author

 ## Abstract

 During severe infections, Staphylococcus aureus moves from its colonising sites to blood and tissues and is exposed to new selective pressures, thus, potentially driving adaptive evolution.
 Previous studies have shown the key role of the agr locus in S. aureus pathoadaptation; however, a more comprehensive characterisation of genetic signatures of bacterial adaptation may enable prediction of clinical outcomes and reveal new targets for treatment and prevention of these infections.
-Here, we measured adaptation using within-host evolution analysis of 2590 S . aureus genomes from 396 independent episodes of infection.
+Here, we measured adaptation using within-host evolution analysis of 2590 S. aureus genomes from 396 independent episodes of infection.
 By capturing a comprehensive repertoire of single nucleotide and structural genome variations, we found evidence of a distinctive evolutionary pattern within the infecting populations compared to colonising bacteria.
 These invasive strains had up to 20-fold enrichments for genome degradation signatures and displayed significantly convergent mutations in a distinctive set of genes, linked to antibiotic response and pathogenesis.
-In addition to agr -mediated adaptation, we identified non-canonical, genome-wide significant loci including sucA-sucB and stp1 .
+In addition to agr-mediated adaptation, we identified non-canonical, genome-wide significant loci including sucA-sucB and stp1.
 The prevalence of adaptive changes increased with infection extent, emphasising the clinical significance of these signatures.
 These findings provide a high-resolution picture of the molecular changes when S. aureus transitions from colonisation to severe infection and may inform correlation of infection outcomes with adaptation signatures.

 ## Introduction